Patricia Brannick - Obituary

-Born in Hartford, she was the daughter of the late Donald J. and Janet (Delmore) Barrett and was a longtime resident of Manchester.

-In addition to her loving husband with whom she shared over 50 happy years, she is survived by her children, Libby (Brannick) Daly and her husband, Ted, of Colchester; Sean D. Brannick of Manchester, and her grandchildren, Hunter and Emmett; her siblings, Nancy Barrett, Elizabeth Vichi and her husband, John, and Donald J. Barrett Jr. and his wife, Audrey.
-She is also survived by her uncle Peter Barrett and his wife, Sandy; her aunt Barbara Barrett; her brothers and sisters-in-law, Marc and Pam Brannick, Loy and Jon French, and Carol Baker; and many cousins, nieces, nephews, and friends, all of whom she held very dear to her heart.
-Pat was predeceased by her brother, Anthony "Tony" Barret; her stepmother, Elaine Barrett; and her brother-in-law, Bob Brannick.
+In addition to her loving husband with whom she shared over 50 happy years, she is survived by her children Libby (Brannick) Daly and her husband Ted of Colchester; Sean D. Brannick of Manchester, and her grandchildren Hunter and Emmett; her siblings Nancy Barrett, Elizabeth Vichi and her husband John, and Donald J. Barrett, Jr. and his wife Audrey.
+She is also survived by her uncle Peter Barrett and his wife Sandy, her aunt Barbara Barrett; her brothers and sisters-in-law Marc and Pam Brannick, Loy and Jon French, and Carol Baker; and many cousins, nieces, nephews and friends, all of whom she held very dear to her heart.

+Pat was pre-deceased by her brother, Anthony (Tony) Barrett, her stepmother, Elaine Barrett, and her brother-in-law Bob Brannick.

+Pat was an old soul and in her quiet way she made a positive and memorable impact on the lives of those around her.
+If you knew Pat, your life was all the better for it.
+She was dedicated to her family.
+Throughout much of her life, Pat volunteered her efforts to helping others through school, church, and the Manchester community.
+She was particularly proud of her many years volunteering with MACC.

 Pat's family would like to thank the staff at Yale New Haven Westerly and Lawrence and Memorial Hospitals, as well as the Hospital for Special Care in New Britain including Dr. Whitaker, Honora, and Kristina who provided outstanding care and support.